 When marketing your business online, it’s critical to give potential customers a feel of what your company is like.

 Your brand is not just your logo.
-It also includes ideals and values that your business represents.
+It also includes the ideals and values that your business represents.
 Even the colors and image will need to evoke the right emotions of your potential customers.

-On an average, it takes 5 seconds for people to form an opinion about your website.
+On average, it takes 5 seconds for people to form an opinion about your website.
 That’s how much time you have to make enough of an impression to have them take an action on your site.

 Templates limit your unique first impression.